 View an AB1 or SCF Trace File

-How do I view a Sanger .ab1 or SCF trace file?
+How do I view a Sanger .ab1 or SCF trace (chromatogram) file?

 In SnapGene 5.3 and later sequence traces can be viewed in "wrapped" mode

-- Click menu File → Open File and browse to the location of the trace file
+- Click menu File → Open File and browse to the location of the trace file, or

-- Drag and drop a trace file into the SnapGene launch window
+- Drag and drop a trace file into the SnapGene Launch window, or

 In SnapGene 5.3 and later the default display will show the trace in "horizontal scrolling" (unwrapped) view.
 Use the horizontal scroll-bar to view the sequence.

 Toggle the "Use Horizontal scrolling" button to show the sequence wrapped or unwrapped.

 Use the vertical scroll-bar to view the sequence when in "wrapped" view.